hpc/pavilion2/docs/plugins/schedulers.rst

     when that scheduler is actually going to be used.
 2. Don't know what each allocation is, until after it is made.

-Future Bits to Keep in Mind:

-1. While scheduler plugins only schedule one test run per allocatiion, we would like to allow for multiple test runs per allocation in the future.
-   This will include cases where the allocation is not the exact size asked for by the test.

 Writing a Scheduler Plugin Class
 --------------------------------

 A mentioned above, there are 6 basic things a scheduler must do.
 As such, there are specific methods of the scheduler class to override for each of those.
 You may have to add additional methods for handling data as it's returned from the scheduler; it's not always easy to parse.
-Additionally, Pavilion makes no assumptions about what that data looks like or how to structure it once received.

 Handling Errors
 ~~~~~~~~~~~~~~~